cosinekitty/astronomy/source/c/README.md

-**Returns:**  If successful, the returned structure contains `ASTRO_SUCCESS` in the `status` field and the angle in degrees between the Sun and the specified body.
+**Returns:**  If successful, the returned structure contains `ASTRO_SUCCESS` in the `status` field and `angle` holds the angle in degrees between the Sun and the specified body as seen from the center of the Earth.
 If an error occurs, the `status` field contains a value other than `ASTRO_SUCCESS` that indicates the error condition.